eedlez/Onitama/README.md

 # Onitama
-Onitama game based on https://gitlab.com/valtron/onitama
+Onitama game based on https://gitlab.com/valtron/onitama and used to practise my Reinforcement Learning skills